justjam2013/homebridge-virtual-accessories/README.md

 <br>

 > [!Caution]
-> **Virtual Accessories for Homebridge v3.5.16 breaks the Security System accessory.** The Security System accessory configuration will need to be manually updated.
+> **Virtual Accessories for Homebridge v3.5.16 breaks the Security System accessory.** If you are updgrading from a previous version, the Security System accessory configuration will need to be manually updated.
 Please refer to this [Wiki page](https://github.com/justjam2013/homebridge-virtual-accessories/wiki/Virtual-Accessories-For-Homebridge-v3.5.16-breaking-update-for-Security-System-accessory) for details on how to update the Security System accessory configuration.

 ## <!-- Thin separator line -->